Chapter 2: The Mathematics of Information

 $$I = \begin{pmatrix} 1 & 0 \\ 0 & 1 \end{pmatrix}$$For any vector $\vec{v}$, $I\vec{v} = \vec{v}$.
 For any matrix $M$, $MI = IM = M$.
 It is the matrix equivalent of multiplying by 1.

-Matrix Inverses
+Matrix Inverse

 A matrix $M$ has an inverse $M^{-1}$ if $M M^{-1} = M^{-1} M = I$.
 The inverse "undoes" the transformation.
-If $M$ rotates by 90 degrees, $M^{-1}$ rotates by -90 degrees.
+For a $2 \times 2$ matrix:

-$$M^{-1} = \frac{1}{ad - bc} \begin{pmatrix} d & -b \\ -c & a \end{pmatrix}$$The quantity $ad - bc$ is the determinant.
-If the determinant is zero, the matrix has no inverse - it squashes space into a lower dimension and the transformation cannot be reversed.
+$$M^{-1} = \frac{1}{ad - bc} \begin{pmatrix} d & -b \\ -c & a \end{pmatrix}$$This formula only works when $ad - bc \neq 0$ (the determinant is nonzero).
+A matrix with zero determinant has no inverse - it is called singular.

-Use the calculator below to experiment with $2 \times 2$ matrix operations.
+Use the calculator below to experiment with $2 \times 2$ matrix-vector multiplication and see the geometric transformation.

 2.5 Complex Numbers: The Missing Piece